Redwoods of the Otway Ranges: Aire Valley settlement

 Following the occupation of most of the fertile plains and foothills around Melbourne by early European settlers, the forests of the Otways hinterland were progressively cleared and settled for agriculture.
 Although that began in the 1830s, there was a second wave of settlement into the higher and wetter mountain forests during the 1880s.

 Clearing by John Gardiner began around Beech Forest in 1885, followed by settlers moving south into the upper reaches of the Aire Valley.
 Brothers Edward and Thomas Hall, together with Charles Farrell, took possession of heavily forested blocks in 1887.

 This region of the Otways is meteorologically renowned, with an average of 235 wet days per year.
 Nearby Weeaproinah records an average rainfall of 2010 mm, making it one of the wettest places in Australia.
 That climate has favoured the growth of the redwoods in a topographically suitable site such as the Aire Valley.

-Construction of the narrow gauge railway from Colac to Beech Forest commenced in 1900 and it opened on 26 February 1902.
+Construction of the Crowes railway line from Colac to Beech Forest commenced in 1900 and it opened on 26 February 1902.
 The primary traffic was sawn timber and firewood, and many sawmills were located adjacent to the railway.

 Farming families toiled to clear the huge trees and sow pasture.
 However, many had given up by the 1920s and 1930s because of wet weather, weeds, rabbits, scrub regrowth, difficult access to markets, and the impact of the Great Depression.
 There were also destructive bushfires in 1886, 1919, 1932, and on Black Friday in 1939.
 It was a similar story in the Strzelecki Ranges in eastern Victoria which became known as the Heartbreak Hills.

 Much of the abandoned and degraded farmland was purchased by the Forests Commission Victoria and, from the late 1920s, was planted out with either native species or exotic conifers, creating the Aire Valley Plantation.